AngleProtocol/angle-docs/governance/veANGLE/boost.md

 \begin{equation} \min(x_{lp} + 1.5\times tot_{lp}\times \frac{x_{veANGLE}}{s_{veANGLE}}, 2.5 \times x_{lp}) \end{equation}
 $$

-An address owning 0 veANGLE will get rewarded as usual.&#x20;

 To get the max possible boost on rewards, an address needs to get 100% of its provided liquidity taken into account by the protocol.
 This is equivalent to having the term on the left greater or equal than the value of the liquidity provided:

 $$